 The Permittee shall develop a vegetation management plan using best management practices established by the DNR and BWSR.
-The vegetation management plan shall be prepared in coordination consultation with the Department of Commerce, DNR, BWSR, and MPCA to the benefit of pollinators and other wildlife, and to enhance soil water retention and reduce storm water runoff and erosion.
-The vegetation management plan and documentation of the coordination efforts between the Permittee and the coordinating agencies shall be filed at least 14 days prior to the pre-construction meeting.
-Within 14 days of approval of the final Vegetation Management Plan, the The Permittee shall provide all affected landowners with a copy copies of the plan.
+The vegetation management plan shall be prepared in coordination with the Department of Commerce, DNR, BWSR, and MPCA.
+The vegetation management plan and documentation of the coordination efforts between the Permittee and the coordinating agencies shall be filed at least 14 days prior to the preconstruction meeting.
+The Permittee shall provide all affected landowners with a copy of the plan.